MightyStud/streamlit-video-tutorial/README.md

 ## Motivation

-This project was made as a helper repo to initialize a streamit wep-app.
+This project was made as a helper repo to follow along while initializing a streamit wep-app.

 [Link to Video in Arabic](https://youtu.be/6HlSaLuqw3w)